wp-plugins/yournewsapp/trunk/readme.txt

 == Localization ==

 Currently available in English and German.
 Want to contribute with a translation to your language?
-Please contact me at contact@yournewsapp.de
+Please contact me at contact@blappsta.com